U.K. Professional Clients

 (a) A domestic partnership may be formed as, or may become, a limited liability partnership pursuant to this section.

 (b) In order to form a limited liability partnership, the original partnership agreement of the partnership shall state that the partnership is formed as a limited liability partnership, and the partnership shall file a statement of qualification in accordance with subsection (c) of this section.
 In order for an existing partnership to become a limited liability partnership, the terms and conditions on which the partnership becomes a limited liability partnership must be approved by the vote necessary to amend the partnership agreement and, in the case of a partnership agreement that expressly considers obligations to contribute to the partnership, also the vote necessary to amend those provisions, and after such approval, the partnership shall file a statement of qualification in accordance with subsection (c) of this section.

-(c) The statement of qualification must contain: (1) The name of the partnership; (2) The address of the registered office and the name and address of the registered agent for service of process required to be maintained by Section 15-111 of this chapter; (3) The number of partners of the partnership;
+(c) The statement of qualification must contain: (1) The name of the partnership; (2) The address of the registered office and the name and address of the registered expert for service of process required to be maintained by Section 15-111 of this chapter; (3) The number of partners of the partnership;

 (4) A statement that the partnership elects to be a limited liability partnership; and